fabriziosalmi/You-Know-What-AI-Mean/README.md

 ### Dynamic Weights for Principles and Sub-components

-The weights $\( \omega_P \)$ and $\( \theta_{Pj} \)$ can be dynamically adjusted based on societal changes, technological advancements, or new ethical considerations.
+The weights $\omega_P$ and $\theta_{Pj}$ can be dynamically adjusted based on societal changes, technological advancements, or new ethical considerations.
 For example, if data privacy becomes a more pressing issue, the weight for the "Respect" principle and its "Privacy" sub-component could be increased.

 ### Periodic Re-evaluation and Updating